bertyruan/interactive-comments/README.md

 -->
 TODO:
-do login component and routing
+users not showing up in database? do forums view and model do styled components styling do light testing do backend

 - What I've learned
 - don't over fit data. create a new type even if it differes by one property